Improve Handwriting:

 Increasing hand strength and finger dexterity can help your older child get more control over the pencil (and hopefully improve handwriting as a result).
 Strengthening fine motor skills should also help improve endurance of writing tasks.

-Encourage your older child to get involved with general household tasks that will use hand and finger muscles may help strengthen the hands - tasks like cutting with scissors, using a screwdriver, helping dad sort nails and screws in the garage, sewing and knitting...
+Encourage your older child to get involved with general household tasks that will use hand and finger muscles to help strengthen the hands - tasks like cutting with scissors, using a screwdriver, helping dad sort nails and screws in the garage, sewing and knitting...

-You will find some fine motor exercise ideas that may appeal to your older child on this page of my site.
+There are some fine motor exercise ideas that may appeal to your older child on this page of my site.

 Back to Top